How to File Alaska Articles of Incorporation

 Signature

-Finally, the signature of the directors and shareholders are required on the form.
-You can have more than one share and director.
-All your initial directors must submit their official signature while filing the corporation in Alaska.
+Finally, the signatures of the directors and shareholders are required on the form.
+You can have more than one share and be a director.
+All your initial directors must submit their official signatures while filing the corporation in Alaska.
 Get their signatures to file the Articles of Incorporation.

 Step 2: Submit the Articles of Incorporation in Alaska